-If a child is too large for a child restraint system, the child should sit in the rear seat and must be restrained using the vehicle's seat belt.
-According to accident statistics, the child is safer when properly restrained in the rear seat than in the front seat.
 If a child must sit in the front seat, the seat belts should be worn properly.
-If a child must sit in the front seat, the seat belts should be worn properly.
 If an accident occurs and the seat belts are not worn properly, the force of the rapid inflation of the airbag may cause death or serious injury to the child.
 Do not allow the child to stand up or kneel on either rear or front seats.
-An unrestrained child could suffer serious injury during emergency braking or a collision.
+An unrestrained child could suffer serious injury or death during emergency braking or a collision.
 Also, do not let the child sit on your lap.
 It does not provide sufficient restraint.